guinetn/basecamp/app/assets/books/sciences/physic/matter/boson_higgs.md

 Nicknamed “the God particle”
-Discovered in 2012 at CERN after 50 years of looking for it Final elementary particle predicted by the Standard Model of particle physics It gives mass to other elementary particles
+Discovered in 2012 at CERN after 50 years of looking for it Final elementary particle predicted by the Standard Model of particle physics

+None of the fondamental particles have a mass
+It gives mass to other elementary particles
+Higgs field ~ cosmic molasses trapping particles as they travel through space and giving them a mass

 1960: Standard Model problem: it predicts bosons elementary particles shouldn't have mass – but observations show they do
 1964: mechanisms for how they gain mass